-Friends of Lovers Key (FOLKS) has joined once again with the Americana Community Music Association (ACMA), to offer the third series of monthly Free Acoustic concerts of all original music.
+Friends of Lovers Key (FOLKS) joins with the Americana Community Music Association (ACMA), to offer monthly Free Acoustic concerts of all original music.
 The January concert features Bill Veach, Alan Bradford, and Chakullah.

-Come early for a beach BBQ!
-Now serving hamburgers, hotdogs, beer, wine and soda by donation.
+A beach BBQ precedes the concert!
+Serving hamburgers, hotdogs, beer, wine and soda by donation.
 All proceeds go directly to the future Environmental Education Center at Lovers Key State Park.

 The ACMA is a Fort Myers based organization that promotes local artists who write and sing their own original songs.
 Come hear great original music as these artists share their original music, and the stories behind the songs, in the intimate style of Nashville's acclaimed Bluebird Cafe.
 The show will finish with a fabulous Lovers Key Sunset.

-The concerts are free with paid park entry fee.
-They take place in the large gazebo located on the beach at Lovers Key State Park.
+The concerts take place in the large gazebo located on the beach at Lovers Key State Park.
 Seating is available in the gazebo for the first 80 people.
 Bring a beach chair for additional seating.
 Please arrive early enough to walk or take the tram to the Gazebo on the beach.

 FEES: Free Concert with park entry.